The Best Morning Routine for Mental Clarity.

 Why does it matter?

-Mindfulness decreases cortisol levels the body's main stress hormone and assists you in achieving a clearer, more balanced frame of mind.
+Mindfulness decreases cortisol levels, the body main stress hormone, and assists you in achieving a clearer, more balanced frame of mind.
 It enables you to react sensibly to problems rather than instinctively to problems.
 This can dramatically enhance emotional intelligence, patience, and mental strength.

 Tips.